 Standard allowances against capital are deductible for the following persons:-

-a partner whose resources have to be aggregated – who is considered as the first dependant
+a partner living with the applicant – who is considered as the first dependant

 a dependent person who is wholly or substantially maintained